-Web MD4 advises trying the following when reducing your child’s screen time:
+WebMD advises trying the following when reducing your child’s screen time:

 If your children watch hours of TV daily or they are familiar with it being on constantly in the background, you could try cutting it down by an hour each week.

-As a parent you may be concerned about your child’s health which is why our new product Health For You is designed to support you and your family throughout your life journey.
+As a parent you may be concerned about your child’s health which is why our new product Health for You is designed to support you and your family throughout your life journey.